IDEHCO3/hyper-resource-node/src/url-interpreter/interpretor_readme.txt

 where to insert the parentesis? using the boolean operators ('and', 'or' and 'not') as microexpression separators with this approach could be possible to map all the valid parentesis locations

+Nasted URLs
+A nasted URL only appears as <value> (considering the state machine of the URL interpreter) After <value> the state machine could stop or read the "and" or "or" tokens.
+This could be o cut point to determinate the end of the url and the continuation of the expression